NepDisk/RingRacers-Noire/README.md

 Noire is a modification of Dr. Robotnik's Ring Racers which adds new features and adds toggles to existing ones with more to come!

+Thanks to Alug, Haya and Wumbo for their forks of ring racers!
+They have helped to add useful or neat features!

 Original Readme below

 # Dr. Robotnik's Ring Racers